- ABOUT THE ARTIST -

-Shemelle also known as SoyShem, is a visual artist based in West London from a mixed Nigerian and Bajan heritage.
-She paints on canvas with a focus on story telling through portraiture and nature.
+Shemelle, also known by SoyShem, is a visual artist based in London from mixed Nigerian and Barbadian heritage.

-Soyshem studied Interior Architecture as a degree but realised her true passion is in visual arts.
-Her style of art is influenced by science fiction, astronomy, music, the Pre-Raphalites era and her international travels.
-She also draws upon her many experiences of exposure to varied cultures and ways of living via travelling; depictions of art to go beyond the visuals and aesthetics to connect internally.
+SoyShem studied Interior Architecture at University of Westminster but realised her true passion is in visual arts.
+Her style of art is influenced by science fiction, astronomy, the Pre-Raphaelites era, and her international travels.
+She draws from her life experiences and heritage within the African diaspora and how generations of people throughout time have relocated globally to adapt to new environments whilst incorporating their origins and culture.